 The Operating System

 Another favorite part of mine.
 I don’t hate Windows.
 But sorry I can’t ever love it.
 Bill Gates, himself once admitted in a Fortune Magazine interview as to how fanatic Steve Jobs has been about the User Interface(UI).
-The Leopard experience is something you are really missing out on in case you do not own an Apple Computer.
+The OS X El Captain experience is something you are missing out on in case you do not own an Apple Computer.

 Mac Works Out of the Box

 This is a very important factor as well.
-You know when you first run your PC you cannot view any of the PDF or DOCS or Quicktime Movies etc. without the need of installing extra software.
+You know when you first run your PC you cannot view any of the PDF or DOCS or Quicktime Movies etc. without the need for installing extra software.
 And I really find that insane.
-I don’t need the ability to edit files right away but I beg of you, let me atleast view them?
+I don’t need the ability to edit files right away but I beg of you, let me at least view them?

 The Finder (Explorer’s equivalent on Mac) will let you preview just any file without opening it in any application.
 You need to look into any file at all, just press the Spacebar on your keyboard.
 You will have a preview of the file open up.
 Press the Spacebar again and it goes away.
 You did not have to open an application just to take a quick look at the file.
 For instance, you need to look at the date and sender’s name inside three PDF files on your desktop.
 You don’t have to Open each file.
 Just quickly preview each.
 It’s efficient.
 You save time as well as energy.
 And all of us need to.

 I’m previewing an M4R iPhone ringtone here without opening it in an Application